arch-linux/binstall/README.md

 This package will enable tracking, installation and uninstallation of custom bianaries.
 The CLI maintains a simple record of what has been installed so it can be removed at a later time with no fuss.

-This intent for this package package is to be a small cog in a greater package to compile, install and manage system tools build entirely in rust.
+This intent for this package is to be a small cog in a greater package to compile, install and manage system tools build entirely in rust.

 ##Installation.